 Benefits of Cinnamon

 A popular and delicious spice, cinnamon is high in cinnamaldehyde which is responsible for most of the health benefits that make it an essential addition to our family’s dinner table.

 - Cinnamon contains large amounts of highly potent polyphenol antioxidants that have a long-term positive effect on the aging of the body.

-- The spice is a known anti-infammatory and helps the body fight various kinds of infections and repair tissue damage.
-Its ideal for the cold and flu season.
+- The spice is a known anti-inflammatory and helps the body fight various kinds of infections and repair tissue damage.
+It’s ideal for the cold and flu season.

 - I found out Cinnamon is also known for lowering blood sugar.
 It has a beneficial effect on insulin resistance and can minimize the effects of a big meal.
 So sprinkle away.

 - Its anti-bacterial properties provide relief during cold, cough and sore throat season.
 My mother brews cinnamon stick tea and with the first sip I feel its magic working on my throat and my belly.

 - As a traditionally warming ingredient, cinnamon is used to heat the body from the inside especially when mixed with some fresh ginger.
 Traditional remedies in ancient China and India believe that the warmth of Cinnamon increases blood flow and improves blood oxygen levels to help fight off illness.

-- Traditional medicine (and also my mother!) recommend Cinnamon to help clear up in particular phlegm coughs.
+- Traditional medicine (and also my mother!) recommends Cinnamon to help clear up particularly phlegmy coughs.

 - For generations, Cinnamon has been used to battle stomach bugs.
-Its powerful anti-bacterial properties is supposed to provide a lot of comfort.
+Its powerful anti-bacterial properties provide a lot of comfort.

 Essential for a mother – Research shows that just smelling cinnamon improves cognitive processing.
-Consuming it significantly ups the brain function.
+Consuming it significantly improves brain function.
 It is also known to improve the quality of sleep.
 As soon as I read that, I knew this spice was essential for me especially since I became a mother.
 Mommy brain anyone?

 Flavour of Cinnamon